aaravarora01/AaravArora-APCSA-Fastpages/_posts/2022-10-04-teamrolestasks.md

 # Team Roles #
 - Aarav Arora: Scrum Master
-- Braeden Copley: Frontend Developer
+- Braeden Copley: DevOps
-- Tigran Arakelov: DevOps
+- Tigran Arakelov: Frontend Developer
 - Vunsh Mehta; Backend Developer

 # Tasks #
-- Aarav: Work on API Implementation on Team Site and Fix Deployment for Team
+- Aarav: Work on API Implementation on Team Site and Fix Deployment for Team, Find APIs for Quizzes

 - Braeden: Research APIs that can be used for the site